Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 15. London has more cats than dogs, with 61% cats in London households in 2018.

 London was the only region in the U.K. where the cats outnumbered the dogs.
 Dog ownership sits at 50%.
-The other regions highest in cats are the Southeast at 51%, and third was the East of England at 47%.
+The other regions highest in cats are the Southeast at 51% and the East of England at 47%.

 16. 49% of U.K. households say that their pets are part of the family in 2018.